zettsu-t/tspGardens/README.md

 python scripts/make_route.py
 ```

 It reads data/in.png (as you downloaded) and data/tsp_gardens.txt (in this repository) and generates the following two image files.
+This command writes a sequence of vertex indexes (0 means the start and goal) as a route to stdout.
 Python3 and packages imported from make_route.py are required.

 * out_map.png : numbers of vertices are painted over in.png
 * out_route.png : a route is painted over in.png